 Restricted fund premiums – how do they compare?

 If you can access a restricted fund, it's at least worth considering.
-Many of the nil-excess Top Hospital policies we recommend offer the same level of
+Especially if you're interested in a Top Hospital policy as the restricted fund policies we recommend offer the same level of

-cover as open funds, at a lower premium.
+cover as open funds, often at a lower premium.

 When it comes to extras insurance, the restricted funds are less competitive.
 We weren't able to find a restricted policy that offered just the basics (dental, optical and physiotherapy) at a price that competed with the open funds.